markusfalk/git-workflow/README.md

                                    [Branching Model]

 ```

 ### Hotfix

-This branch is used to merge in urgent fixes that cannot wait for the next planned release.
+This branch is used to merge urgent fixes that cannot wait for the next planned release.

 * branch from master
 * merge to master and development